BuildExe “Script” example#

 12test = false

-• root_dir tells BuildExe your project root directory relative from where it is invoked and build_dir tells BuildExe that the built artifacts should be inserted in this directory relative from where it is invoked.
+.cppexample above and correlate with these options.root_dirtells BuildExe your project root directory relative from where it is invoked andbuild_dirtells BuildExe that the built artifacts should be inserted in this directory relative from where it is invoked.cleaninvokes yourclean_cbwhich determines how your build must be cleaned.
+In this example we delete thebuild_dirfor a fresh setup.- [toolchain.gcc] submodule